niqdev/devops/docs/jvm.md

 ### Garbage collection

-**Garbage collection** removes object no more referenced in the heap from the stack.
+**Garbage collection** (invented in lisp around 1959) removes object no more referenced on the Heap from the Stack.
 Most of the objects don't live for long, if an object survives it is likely to live forever. **Mark and sweep** is the algorithm used:

 * instead of look for all the objects that must be removed, it looks for the object that need to be retained
 * all the threads in the application are paused (stop the world event)
-* follow all the references from the stack and mark it as alive
+* follow all the references from the Stack and mark it as alive
-* full scan on all the heap and wipe unmarked reference
+* full scan on all the Heap and wipe unmarked references
 * reorder contiguos memory in order to avoid fragmentation
-* more stuff there is to clean, more is faster cos it looks only for what to retain
+* it's faster if more objects need to be cleaned because it looks only for what need to be retained

-**Generational garbage collection** is a way to organize the heap into 2 sections to try to avoid freeze the application while garbage collecting the whole heap:
+**Generational garbage collection** is a way to organize the Heap into 2 sections to try to avoid freeze the application while garbage collecting the whole Heap:

-* **young generation** is small, so gc is quick, after gc reference are moved in old generation heap (few fraction of seconds to scan)
+* **young generation** is small, so it requires only few fraction of seconds to be scanned
-* **old generation** no gc scan usually, only if needed i.e. when is full (few seconds to scan)
+* **old generation** also called *Tenured*, isn't scanned usually, only if needed i.e. when it's full and requires few seconds
-* young generation is divided in Eden, Survivor0 and Survivor1
+* young generation is divided in *Eden*, *Survivor0* and *Survivor1*
 * new objects are created in the Eden
 * when Eden gets full, objects are moved in the Survivor space and moved amongs the two alternatively to be compacted
-* memory is reserved in the heap for S0 and S1 even if not used
+* memory is reserved in the Heap for S0 and S1 even if not used
-* after an object survived 8 generations (movement and compacting between Survivor collection) then is stored in the old generation
+* after an object survived 8 generations (default), movement and compaction between Survivor GC, then is stored in the old generation
-* VM can change the number of generations (default is 8) based on the amount of memory available
+* VM can change the number of generations based on the amount of memory available

-* old generation is also called Tenured
-* class variables (static variables) are stored as part of the class object associated with that class and stored in the permanent generation (PermGen) prior Java 8 or in the MetaSpace
+* class variables (static variables) are stored as part of the class object associated with that class and stored in the Permanent Generation (PermGen) prior Java 8 or in the MetaSpace

 ![jvm-gc](img/jvm-gc.png)

 Run `jvisualvm` and add `Visual GC` plugin

-Any object on the heap which cannot be reached through a reference from the stack is *eligible for garbage collection*. **Memory leak** are objects that are not free on the heap and continue to consume memory after a program finish.
-Memory leaks are difficult to find and the JVM try to avoid them running the garbage collector (invented in lisp around 1959). **Soft leak** happens when an object is referenced on the stack even thought it will never be used again
+Any object on the Heap which cannot be reached through a reference from the Stack is *eligible for garbage collection*. **Memory leak** are objects that are not free on the Heap and continue to consume memory after a program finish.
+Memory leaks are difficult to find and the JVM try to avoid them running the garbage collector. **Soft leak** happens when an object is referenced on the Stack even thought it will never be used again

 You can not clear memory, with `Runtime.getRuntime().gc()` or `System.gc()` you can only suggest JVM to run garbage collection, but there is no guarentee.
-In genrally, you should never invoke `gc()` directly.
-While it is running the application is temporarily suspended and it will pause all the threads. `finalize()` is invoked when andobject is garbage collected, but there is absolutely no guarentee if and when it will happen.
+In general, you should never invoke `gc()` directly.
+While it is running the application is temporarily suspended and it will pause all the threads. `finalize()` is invoked when an object is garbage collected, but there is absolutely no guarentee if and when it will happen.
 Is useful to check for example memory leak, as warning, if some resources were not closed properly

 ### PermGen and Metaspace

-Permanent Generation (heap memory) since Java 6 contains objects that will never garbage collected:
+Permanent Generation (Heap memory) since Java 6 contains objects that will never garbage collected:

 * string pool is in PermGen
 * class metadata are stored in PermGen

 If the PermGen run out of space the only solution is to increase the size of memory, otherwise the app will crash.
-From Java 7 String Pool was moved in the old memory and therefore string can be garbage collected.
-From Java 8 MetaSpace replaced PermGen as separeted memory allocated which is not part of the heap anymore and is the total available memory
+In Java 7 String Pool was moved in the old memory and therefore string can be garbage collected now.
+In Java 8 MetaSpace replaced PermGen as separeted memory allocated, which is not part of the Heap anymore and is the total available memory

 ### Tuning